Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

+In degree~$2$, for example, there is an induced map $A_2 \to I^2$, coming from the fact that the composition $A_2 \to A_1 \to I \to I/I^2$ vanishes, which in turn follows from the hypothesis on the associated graded of $A_*$.

-after passing to the associated graded of this map.
-Since both filtered objects are complete, and since the associated graded functor when restricted to complete objects is conservative, we deduce that the map
+Thus, we obtain a map of complete filtered algebras $A_* \to F_I^*(A)$.
+By construction, this map of filtrations induces the map $\iota$ by passing to the associated graded.
+Since both filtered objects are complete and since the associated graded functor is conservative when restricted to complete objects, we deduce that the map

-is an equivalence of filtered algebras.
-In particular, this implies that the inclusion $A_1 \to I$ is surjective at the level of discrete modules, so that $A_1 = I$.
-We claim that this is enough to deduce that $A_n$ is the $I$-adic filtration, up to equality.
-For this, we need to show that there is an equality $A_n = I^n$ for every positive integer $n$ and that the structure maps $A_{n+1} \to A_n$ of the filtration are simply the inclusions.
-Indeed, in each degree, we now have equivalences

-of $A$-modules, which moreover admit monomorphisms into $A$.
-The category of such objects is a poset category, and so any isomorphic objects are equal; hence we conclude $A_n = I^n$ for all $n$. \end{proof}